run2fail/locker/docs/configuration.rst

 .. code:: sh

-    $ locker -f myconf.yaml --validate docs/schema.yaml status
+    $ locker -f myconf.yaml validate --schema docs/schema.yaml

-Due to some legacy issues, you currently must always specify any command to run the validation (use ``status`` to avoid side-effects).
-Further releases may introduce a custom ``validate`` command.

-Please note that the `pykwalify <https://github.com/Grokzen/pykwalify>`_ module must be available.
-It is not specified as requirement in ``setup.py``.
+Please note that the `pykwalify <https://github.com/Grokzen/pykwalify>`_ module must be available (version >= 14.12).
+It is not specified as requirement in ``setup.py`` as this is an optional dependency.